donbright/j92/README.md

 # What about a Finite Field with Field Extension of the Golden Ratio or...

 That is beyond the scope of this project.

+# Design Philosophy

+This only does the ninety-two Johnson Solids, no more and no less.
+None will ever be added or taken away.

+The library is designed so it can spit out code for various uses, for example if you want just the raw ASCII decimal numbers for an OBJ file, you can get that.
+If you want high precision floating point numbers for coordinates you can get that too.

+The dependency count should be somewhat low for the library itself.
+That is why it has it's own Point type and other stuff.

+The dependency count for examples can be high.

 # The end